-You are encouraged to set up a meeting to consult for experimental design with the core director, Dr. Xiwei Wu, to determine the optimal platform, library preparation protocol, and sample size.
+You are encouraged to set up a meeting to consult for experimental design with the core director, Xiwei Wu, Ph.D., to determine the optimal platform, library preparation protocol and sample size.
 Please fill out the service request form at the time of sample submission.
-Typical turnaround time for microarray service is one - two weeks, and three - four weeks for sequencing, one - four weeks for data analysis.
-Please note that actual turnaround time might vary depending on the work load and complexity of the project.
+Typical turnaround time for microarray service is one to two weeks, three to four weeks for sequencing, and one to four weeks for data analysis.
+Please note that actual turnaround time might vary depending on the workload and complexity of the project.

 Quality check is required for all samples by the core using Agilent Bioanalyzer 2100, NanaDrop1000 or Qubit 2.0.
-Samples that fail the quality analysis will be returned to researcher and ask for replacement.
+Samples that fail the quality analysis will be returned to researcher and asked to be replaced.

 All RNA must be clean and free from protein and DNA contamination and meet the following minimum requirements:

 260/280 ratios must be between 1.9 and 2.1

 260/230 ratios must be above 1.8 (if < 1.8, samples has organic contaminants)

 We recommend using the QIAGEN RNeasy columns for total RNA purification.
 When working with Qiagen RNeasy columns for use with the Affymetrix system, please do not use β-mercaptoethanol; it is unnecessary and can cause high background in your GeneChips.

 For small RNA: Perform total RNA purification that retains the small RNA such as Qiagen miRNeasy Kit.
 Total RNA must be submitted, and please do not do the enrichment step. miRNA samples will require two quality control (QC) steps: one for total RNA and one for small RNA.